External frontends

 });

-Then in our next.js pages, we can make API calls using the api.model.findMany style finders built into the api client object, and send the results as props to the client-side component:
+Then in your next.js pages, we can make API calls using the api.model.findMany style finders and actions.

 5 return (